otakustay/react-diff-view/README.md

 Since the version `2.0.0` we introduce a powerful token system to provide enhancements such as code highlighting, special word marking, inline diff edits and more.

+To find a very simple tokenization example including inline edits highlight please check out [this sandbox](https://codesandbox.io/s/react-diff-view-mark-edits-demo-8ndcl).
+This example works in an synchronous way, however we'd like to recommend you utilize web workers to put tokenization process in background.

 The token system is quite complicated internally, so we recommend to use only the exported `tokenize` function to parse and tokenize diffs.

 The `tokenize` function accepts 2 arguments, the first is the `hunks` array, the second one is an `options` object containing many optional configurations: